How to Keep Your Brain Healthy, According to a Neurosurgeon

 Social Media: The Subtle Brain Drain

-He's particularly concerned about the impact on young people: "Happiness score of children has gone down...
-And I guarantee it is somehow related to social media."
+“The happiness score of children has gone down.
+And I guarantee it’s somehow related to social media.”

 The Sleep Connection